Sealing Systems: Dock Seals and Dock Shelters

 Head pads exist in various sizes.
 If the doorway is tall, you may want to consider a fixed head curtain instead of head pads and a more spacious range of trailer heights.
 There will be an air gap around the hinge area of the truck.

-If you want a full entrance to the interior of the truck, a dock shelter is the right solution, just keep in mind that, most likely, there will be a gap around the hing area.
+If you want a full entrance to the interior of the truck, a dock shelter is a right solution, just keep in mind that, most likely, there will be a gap around the hing area.
 Dock shelters allow for full, unobstructed access to loads on the trailer for maximum loading and unloading efficiency.

 Dock shelters fit in almost any door, you will find them more frequently on doors between 9 ft wide x 9 ft high and 12 fit wide x 12 ft high.